harrythomas2/harrythomas2/README.md

 - 🗄 **SQL (Oracle & Microsoft SQL Server)**

 ## 🌱 Learning & Goals
 I'm on a journey to improve my technical skills and deepen my understanding of **automation, scripting, and DevOps** practices.
-My goal is to transition into more **technically challenging roles**—possibly within **DevOps or infrastructure automation**.
+My goal is to transition into more **technically challenging roles** possibly within **DevOps or infrastructure automation**.

 ## 🔧 What You’ll Find Here
 I'll be sharing **projects, scripts, and tools** related to: